shivank03101995-maker/Hyperledger-Fabric-2.X.X/Chaincode /chaincode enhancement.md

+# 📘 **Documentation: ChainCode Enhancement Hyperledger Fabric Network**
     In Hyperledger Fabric 2.x, the chaincode lifecycle was completely redesigned compared to Fabric 1.x, and enhancement in this context usually means either:

-Using new Fabric 2.x lifecycle features that weren’t in the old model

-Improving the process so it’s more automated, secure, and scalable

-I’ll explain both.
+    Using new Fabric 2.x lifecycle features that weren’t in the old model Improving the process so it’s more automated, secure, and scalable I’ll explain both.

 **1. The Fabric 2.x Chaincode Lifecycle**
     Instead of the old single instantiate command, the process is now package → install → approve → commit.